besentv/wine-tools/README.md

-# wine-patches
+# wine-tools
-A collection of not upstreamed wine patches I created.
+A collection of tools I use for wine development.

-Potentially broken, so use at your own risk. ;)